arafatDU/queuestorm-investigator/README.md

 ## Known Limitations

-1. **Gemini model availability.** The default `gemma-3-27b-it` model returns 404 on the current Gemini API version (`v1beta`).
-Setting `GEMINI_MODEL=gemini-2.0-flash` or `gemini-1.5-flash` fixes this.
-Until that's set, **every request uses the deterministic template fallback** — which is still correct and safe, just less varied in tone.
-2. **LLM latency variance.** A cold-start on Vercel serverless can add 1–2 s before the function even imports.
+1. **LLM latency variance.** A cold-start on Vercel serverless can add 1–2 s before the function even imports.
 Total latency for the sample cases is typically 400–700 ms; the worst case measured was 2.4 s for a refund case that triggered a longer template lookup.
-3. **No persistent storage.** Tickets are processed in-memory only.
+2. **No persistent storage.** Tickets are processed in-memory only.
 There's no database, no audit log beyond the FastAPI log lines.
 Adding one would require a new dependency.
-4. **No authentication.** The endpoint is currently open.
+3. **No authentication.** The endpoint is currently open.
 The hackathon doesn't require auth, but a production deployment would need an API key or JWT.
-5. **Limited claim-evidence cross-checking.** We detect established-recipient patterns for wrong-transfer claims, but we don't verify phone-number ownership or call-detail records.
+4. **Limited claim-evidence cross-checking.** We detect established-recipient patterns for wrong-transfer claims, but we don't verify phone-number ownership or call-detail records.
-6. **English + Bangla only.** Hindi, Urdu, Tamil etc. would fall through to `other` / `insufficient_data` until keyword tables are extended.
+5. **English + Bangla only.** Hindi, Urdu, Tamil etc. would fall through to `other` / `insufficient_data` until keyword tables are extended.
-7. **The investigator does not call the bank's core systems.** All decisions are based on the supplied transaction_history.
+6. **The investigator does not call the bank's core systems.** All decisions are based on the supplied transaction_history.
 If history is incomplete or stale, the verdict degrades gracefully (returns `insufficient_data`) rather than guessing.
-8. **No multilingual reply for Banglish (mixed script).** A complaint written in romanized Bangla ("amar tk paid hoyeche kintu balance e asheni") is detected as `en` and gets the English template.
+7. **No multilingual reply for Banglish (mixed script).** A complaint written in romanized Bangla ("amar tk paid hoyeche kintu balance e asheni") is detected as `en` and gets the English template.
 Adding a romanized-Bangla keyword table would close this gap.
-9. **Single-record fallback only.** When the history has exactly one record AND the complaint's case category fits that record, we adopt it as the relevant transaction.
+8. **Single-record fallback only.** When the history has exactly one record AND the complaint's case category fits that record, we adopt it as the relevant transaction.
    Multi-record cases without strong numeric/phone signals still return `insufficient_data`.
-10. **No rate limiting.** Vercel's free tier caps at 100k requests/day and 10s per request;
+9. **No rate limiting.** Vercel's free tier caps at 100k requests/day and 10s per request;
     we don't add an additional limiter.

 ---